A River Runs Through It Quotes From Novella & Film

 There are several quotes about Montana, and the beautiful sunsets, which makes sense as the story is set in and around Missoula, Montana.

-Fly-fishing, which is a popular pastime of Montanans, has several significant scenes and contributes to some themes of the book and movie.
+Fly-fishing, a popular pastime of Montanans, has several significant scenes and contributes to some book and movie themes.

 The film was moving and sad, but audiences loved it, as evidenced by the Academy Award for Best Cinematography.

 It was also nominated for Best Music, Original Score, and Best Adapted Screenplay.

 It also grossed over $66 million and received positive reviews from critics.